Canada Pet Import Requirements

 Birds entering Canada from the United States

 Owners must accompany their domesticated birds into Canada from the United States.
-The owner must sign a declaration stating that the birds have been in his/her possession for the 90 day period preceding the date of importation.
+The owner must sign a declaration stating that the birds have been in his/her possession for the 90-day period preceding the date of importation.
 Your bird must not have been in contact with any other birds during that time.
 The owner must sign a declaration that their bird is not intended for resale.
 The bird must be found healthy during inspection.
 The bird must not have entered Canada for 90 days before their current visit.

 Birds entering Canada from other countries